-Each student will complete one Academic Course while in Washington.
-This course is selected by the student (in consultation with his/her High Point University advisor and the HPW Director) from the approximately 30 TWC course offerings.
-These courses are taught by TWC’s highly qualified faculty and are designed to capitalize on the unique resources available in Washington, DC while still remaining grounded in traditional academic disciplines.
-Courses meet one night a week.
-This academic course may count toward the major, minor, or as an elective, at the sole discretion of the appropriate High Point University department/program chair/academic dean.
-Courses will be approved during the HPW application process.
+You’ll complete one Evening Academic Course while in Washington.
+In consultation you’re your HPU advisor and the HPW Director, you’ll select your evening course from approximately 20-30 TWC evening course offerings.
+These courses are taught by TWC’s highly qualified faculty and are designed to capitalize on the unique resources available in Washington, DC.
+Courses meet one night each week.
+This course may satisfy major, minor, or general education requirements at High Point University or may count as an elective, at the sole discretion of the appropriate High Point University department/program chair/academic dean or Registrar.
+Courses will be approved for each student during the HPW application process.

 Sample courses include: